 The Harmful Effects of Mold

 Mold is something that most people are familiar with to some extent, even if it is just the knowledge that it is in some way bad.
 By definition, mold is a fungus that can be found both indoors and outdoors, in residential areas and in commercial ones.
 It feeds on organic, decomposing matter and thrives in areas that are dark, damp, and humid.
 Often, when there is indoor mold, there is also a musty and unpleasant odor that accompanies it and alerts people to its presence.
-Mold spreads courtesy of spores that when disturbed float in the air and can survive conditions that mold generally cannot.
+Mold spreads courtesy of spores that, when disturbed, float in the air and can survive conditions that mold itself generally cannot.
 Indoors, mold is one of the allergens that affect indoor air quality (IAQ) as well as people who are sensitive to it.
 When people purchase one of our indoor air filters, they have the tools that they need to combat mold.
 Here at Air Oasis, we produce air purifiers that help to cleanse and sanitize both the air and surfaces.
-Our Air Sanifiers® are an effective and proven way to make any area healthier by ridding it of mold and mold spores.
+Our air purifiers are an effective and proven way to make any area healthier by ridding it of mold and mold spores.

 Mild and Harmful Effects of Mold on Health

-The best way to understand the importance of using one of our Air Sanifiers® is by understanding the potentially harmful effects of mold.
+The best way to understand the importance of using one of our air purifiers is by understanding the potentially harmful effects of mold.
 How indoor mold affects a person depends on various factors, such as the amount of mold in the environment, how long a person has been exposed to it, and the individual and their health status.
 People who are most susceptible to mold/mold spores and their harmful effects are the elderly, infants, children, immunocompromised individuals, and people who suffer from asthma, allergies, and other respiratory conditions.
-The toxins that are found in certain types of mold spores, such as black mold, can enter a person’s system through the airways or skin or via absorption through the lining of the intestines.
+The toxins that are found in certain types of mold spores, such as black mold, can enter a person’s system through the airways, skin or via absorption through the lining of the intestines.
 It is these types of molds that are the most harmful with prolonged long-term exposure.
 Some of the severe problems that people may experience due to this type of indoor mold exposure include fevers, pneumonia, severe asthma attacks, liver damage, and opportunistic infections of the lungs, skin, and other organs in people who are immunosuppressed or immunocompromised.
 In rare cases, mold exposure may even cause cancer.
-The more mild effects of mold include allergy symptoms such as itching throat, eyes, or nose, headache, diarrhea, fatigue, or dizziness.
+The more mild effects of mold include allergy symptoms such as itching throat, eyes, or nose, headache, diarrhea, fatigue, and dizziness.

 Will An Air Purifier Help With Mold?

 Naturally, our customers want to reduce the health risks that are associated with mold.
 One of the questions that visitors to Air Oasis may have is, “Will an air purifier help with mold?”
 The answer to that question is a resounding yes.
 Air purifiers are designed to clean the air by removing allergens such as mold.
-Utilizing its advanced technology, our Air Sanifiers® safely kill and remove indoor mold and mold spores.
+Utilizing its advanced technology, our units safely kill and remove indoor mold and mold spores.
 We have a variety of different air purifiers, all of which will safely kill mold.
 These include our countertop, portable, commercial, and in-duct models.
-Our nano Induct air purifiers are ideal for removing mold throughout the house, as they are placed in the HVAC system.
+Our whole-house air purifiers are ideal for removing mold throughout the house, as they are placed in the HVAC system.
 Regardless of the model used, our air purifiers will help to eliminate the odors that are associated with mold as well.

 How to Test for Black Mold in My House